mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 ### Introductions are more about culture than individual people

-Introductions are ideal ways to introduce organizational culture, built up by values, behaviors, and expectations.
+Most teams undergo a gradual process before they can reach peak performance.
+In the initial forming stage there is a mix of emotions, ranging from excitement to anxiety.
+The same principle applies to team and client interactions, and in this case, introductions can serve as culture carriers.

 A strong notion of the shared culture of a team will influence interactions with the client and stakeholders.
 What is left unsaid, risks being filled with assumptions, unwritten rules, and pre-existing attitudes towards certain things.
-So, how can those invisible parts be grasped during an introduction?
+So, how can those invisible parts become visible during an introduction?
 Next time you introduce yourself, make a conscious decision to share your expectations, what you like, and dislike, dare to be more personal.

 #### Example: